-Transfer the blended hawthorn mixture from the blender into a nonstick pan.
+Step 1: Transfer the blended hawthorn mixture from the blender into a nonstick pan (I’m using a HexClad 10-inch).
 If you don’t have a nonstick pan, you’ll want to add some oil.

-Scrape the thickened purée onto a sheet pan and smooth it over with a pastry cutter.
+Step 3: Scrape the thickened purée onto a sheet pan and smooth it over with a bench scraper.
 Let dry in a sunny spot for about a day.
 Drying time will depend on the humidity in your area, and on the thickness of your fruit leather.
 It took 20 hours for me in the dry Calgary winter.

 Make Ahead & Storage Tips

 Homemade haw leather should be tightly wrapped and stored for up to a week at room temperature.
 You can also freeze them to keep them indefinitely.